1. Home

 Include the relevant key skills that make you a great store manager

-Our resume builder offers numerous key skills to choose from, along with proficiency ranges you can set.
-You can also write in your own skills.
+The resume builder provides plenty of pre-written key skills to choose from, or you can write in some of your own.

 Here’s what the skills box looks like in our store manager resume template.